 PLDs are often used in place of five to ten SSI/MSI devices, and are the most efficient ASIC solution for densities up to a few hundred gates.
-Programmable Logic Devices (PLDs) include a number of competing alternatives, all based on variations of AND-OR plane architecture are the number of flip-flops, the number of input/output signals, and the rigidity of the AND-OR plane logic and its interconnections.
+Programmable Logic Devices (PLDs) include a number of competing alternatives, all based on variations of AND-OR plane architectures.
+The primary limitations of the PLD architecture are the number of flip-flops, the number of input/output signals, and the rigidity of the AND-OR plane logic and its interconnections.
 The use of one function often precludes the use of many other similar functions.